What does the information collected from all your business processes say about your business?

 Who on your sales team are underperformers?

-Business owners tend to get so stuck in the mode of doing business, that they don’t take the time to understand the vital information that illustrates the performance of their business.
+After incorporating a business, owners tend to get so stuck in the mode of doing business, that they don’t take the time to understand the vital information that illustrates the performance of their business.
 They don’t see the importance of data in your business.

 Are You Even Aware Of Your Business Information?